flowground/amazonaws-com-elasticbeanstalk-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ApplyEnvironmentManagedAction
-### Applies a scheduled managed action immediately.
+> Applies a scheduled managed action immediately.
 A managed action can be applied only if its status is <code>Scheduled</code>.
-Get the status and action ID of a managed action with <a>DescribeEnvironmentManagedActions</a>.
+Get the status and action ID of a managed action with <a>DescribeEnvironmentManagedActions</a>.<br/>

 #### Input Parameters
 * `Action` - _required_